Kimberlee97/tp/docs/DeveloperGuide.md

 3. A `FindCommand` is created with the predicate
 4. When executed, `FindCommand` updates the model's filtered list using the predicate
 5. The UI automatically reflects the filtered results

+#### Error Handling
+* Invalid relation: "Invalid relation.
+Only 'client' or 'vendor' are allowed"
+* Invalid transaction stage: "Invalid transaction stage.
+Only 'prospect' or 'negotiating' or 'closed' are allowed"
+* Empty search: Shows usage message for the specific search type

+#### Design Pattern: Strategy Pattern
+The find command uses the Strategy Pattern where different predicate classes implement the same `Predicate<Person>` interface.
+This allows the `FindCommand` to work with any predicate without knowing the specific filtering logic.

+**Key Benefits:**
+* **Extensibility**: Easy to add new search types
+* **Maintainability**: Each predicate handles its own logic
+* **Polymorphism**: Same interface for all predicates

 ### \[Proposed\] Undo/redo feature